brownplt/cs1729-2014/assignment-1.md

 # Assignment 1

-Your task is to compile the subset of the Pyret ast in `compile.arr` to JavaScript.
+Your task is to compile the subset of the Pyret ast in `compile.arr` to JavaScript, with help from a JavaScript runtime library that you will build up.
 The compiled behavior should be the same as Pyret (with a few exceptions noted below).
 So, if you're not sure what a particular example should do, run it in Pyret and that's the answer!

 There are two AST types you need to know about for this assignment, the Pyret AST and the JavaScript AST you will be compiling to.
 Both are defined within